tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

      1 file changed, 12 insertions(+)
      create mode 100644 README.md

+In the above the ``-m`` option allows us to specify a commit message on the command line.
+The commit message should describe the change that your are committing.
+It will be useful when you review the project at a later date.
+It also helps communicate your change to any collaborators working on the same project.

 Again, let's see how this affected the status of the repository.

 .. code-block:: none